wzou2021/email-service/README.md

 # FEATURE list:
 * Support input validation including Empty check and Email Format validation
+* In Configuration File, emailProvider1.primary=true, means this email provider will be run first, and switch to the email provider with primary=false.

 # TODO list:
 * cc and bcc need to support email list, currently only support single email
 * Missing many test cases, run out of time.
 * API Document should be moved to a API document tool like SwaggerHub
+* Need to add more error handling on top of above handling errors.